GoldenKittenPlays/client-vein-miner/README.md

 ## Client Vein Miner
 Mines all nearby blocks of a given type after you mine the first one.

 Doesn't require server modifications.

+Fabric:

-Requires cloth config and mod menu is recommended.
+ - Requires cloth config and fabric api.
+Mod menu is recommended.

+Forge:

+- Requires cloth config.